ahdinosaur/cv.mikey.nz/README.md

 August 2014 to present

-- lead the ["Sunrise Choir"](https://viewer.scuttlebot.io/%25zv56AbEcR1%2BXKcOF3E7J%2BHNoKrxsd%2B0MQ%2FeVPQanfb8%3D.sha256), an effort to evolve Scuttlebutt beyond a working prototype into a more serious project, with developer friendliness (accessibility & maintainability), well-specified behaviors, well-described designs, well-documented functionality, well-coordinated teams, better release processes
+- lead the [(Rusty) Sunrise Choir](https://sunrisechoir.com) team, an effort to evolve Scuttlebutt beyond a working prototype into a more serious project with an improved core protocol (in Rust), with developer friendliness (accessibility & maintainability), well-specified behaviors, well-described designs, well-documented functionality, well-coordinated teams, better release processes
   - self-funding $60k USD to support 2 developers full-time for 6 months
 - lead by example on a culture of welcoming newbies with friendly open questions
-- act as the "cypherhistorian / cryptoarcheologist / peerlibrarian": curating existing knowledge, organizing links, and routing humans on where they can discover the answers they seek
 - support swarm of technical developers, sharing relevant information across parallel work streams, hosting office hours, providing code reviews, and giving feedback
+- act as a project "elder", am on the governance team to distribute our most recent funding, the Handshake Grant
+- act as the "cypherhistorian / cryptoarcheologist / peerlibrarian": curating existing knowledge, organizing links, [giving talks](https://vimeo.com/283993534), routing humans on where they can discover the answers they seek
-- build [PeachCloud](https://github.com/peachcloud/meta) 🍑☁️, a Scuttlebutt infrastructure-as-a-service product
+- lead a team to build [PeachCloud](https://peachcloud.org) 🍑☁️, a hardware product focused on Scuttlebutt infrastructure-as-a-service
 - maintain the [scuttlebutt.nz](https://www.scuttlebutt.nz) website to share more than the "what" and "how" of technical documentation: the "why" of cultural principles

 ### Founder & Host @ [Art~Hack Wellington](https://arthack.nz)